This information is aimed at parents with children, who in September 2015:

 How to Apply

-You can apply online using the Secondary Schools Admission Online system.
+Applications can be made online using the Schools Admission Online system.

 Before making an application we ask that parents and carers carefully read the Secondary Admissions Guide for the current year (please see below).
 This contains all the information you should need before making your application.